 The Rock piano is developed to meet requirements for a specific pop/rock piano, modelled from a well known Japanese grand piano, frequently seen on stages and very much appreciated by touring artists for its musical qualities and reliability.
 The YC5 has been rebuilt from scratch in Pianoteq version 5.

 The K2 grand piano has been especially created for Pianoteq 5.
 Thanks to its 2.11m (6' 11”) cabinet, the sound quality is magnificent, bringing a perfect balance of warmth, brilliance and clarity.
 Enjoy its dark, woody character in a musical allround environment.

-Tested and authorized by Hohner, this collection includes three famous Hohner keyboard instruments: Electra-piano, Pianet T and Clavinet D6.
+Tested and authorized by Hohner, this collection includes four famous Hohner keyboard instruments: Electra-piano, Pianet N, Pianet T and Clavinet D6.
 Manufactured by Hohner from the early sixties until the early eighties, they appeared in many hit records of that period.
 Hohner® is a registered trademark of Matth.
 Hohner GmbH.

 Two virtual vibraphones, V-M and V-B, reproduce faithfully the characteristic sound of two well-known vibraphone brands.
 The V-M is a virtual copy of a Musser vibraphone (USA) that belongs to the famous French vibraphonist Dany Doriz.
 The V-B is a virtual copy of a Bergerault vibraphone (France).

 Includes Celesta, Glockenspiel and Toy Piano.
 By striking metal plates, the sounds have a bell-like quality that have fascinated composers throughout history and still today.
 The Toy Piano and Glockenspiel models have slightly extended octave ranges.